dbondarchuk/OpenTTD-patches/README.md

 1. Building objects by large area - if you like to build highways with eye-candy objects, you would like to place those objects by dragging them (instead of clicking at each tile).

-2. Bulk removal of signs - if i.e. some AI creates bunch of signs, you can remove them from sign list window (removes all currently filtered signs).
+2. Bulk removal of signs - if i.e. some AI creates a bunch of signs, you can remove them from the sign list window (removes all currently filtered signs).

-3. Max locomotive speeds - in case you have a train with 2 (or more) locomotives with different speeds, max speed will be calculated as maximum of speeds of all locomotives, who currently have power.
+3. Max locomotive speeds - in case you have a train with 2 (or more) locomotives with different speeds, max speed will be calculated as the maximum speeds of all locomotives, who currently have power.

 4. Increased max station spread.

-5. Speed limits - different speed limits for in/out town on one/two way roads.
-Special speed limit for highways (doesn't metter if is in/out town) - one way road with an object on the left (if right-side driving) or right (if left-side driving), two adjusting by one or two tiles opposite one-way roads
+5. Speed limits - different speed limits for in/out town on one/two-way roads.
+Special speed limit for highways (doesn't matter if is in/out town) - one-way road with an object on the left (if right-side driving) or right (if left-side driving), two adjusting by one or two tiles opposite one-way roads

 6. Usage of the second line - cars will use second lanes on the highways, depending on their speed, probability, breakdown and etc. They will go on the second lane as far as possible.
-In case if another vehicle with higher speed comes from behind on the second lane too, first vehicle will give the right of way - will temporarly switch to the first lane.
+In case if another vehicle with higher speed comes from behind on the second lane too, the first vehicle will give the right of way - will temporarily switch to the first lane.
 They also will do the same in case they are going to breakdown.

 7. Road signs

-   1. Yield sign (only on 3-way road intersection) - will make vehicle to check for the traffic coming towards the intersection.
+   1. Yield sign (only on 3-way road intersection) - will make the vehicle check for the traffic coming towards the intersection.

-   2. Stop sign (all-way) - vehicle will stop on interaction and wait until interaction is clear.
+   2. Stop sign (all-way) - the vehicle will stop on interaction and wait until the intersection is clear.

    3. Street directions - will be placed automatically on the street interactions inside city limits.
 Eye-candy.

    4. Fire hydrant - will be placed automatically on the town straight roads with 1/3 probability.
 Eye-candy.

-8. Town limits zoning - allows to see where town limits are (different from the authority).
+8. Town limits zoning - allows us to see where town limits are (different from the authority).

 ## JGR's Patchpack version 0.35.1